kabindra/Einthusan.bundle/README.md

 Einthusan.bundle
 ===================

-This is a plugin that creates a new channel in Plex Media Server to view content indexed by the website einthusan.tv
+This is a plugin that creates a new channel in Plex Media Server to view content indexed by the website einthusan.ca

 [Plex Support thread] (https://forums.plex.tv/index.php/topic/165072-rel-einthusan-channel-indian-movies/)